Ayandas473/netflix-gpt/README.md

 - Header and backGround for LoginPage
 - Login and SignUp Form
 - Adding Validation to Sign-in for Sign-up form
+- Firebase setup
+- Deploying our application into production
+- create signup and sign-in user with firebase API
+- create the redux store with usersSlice
+- update the user Profile with displayName and profile Picture
+- update the redux store with the user data in the time of login
+- remove the user from the store when the user is logout

 # Feature